 The following actions were taken to determine the existing district boundaries.
 Written boundaries were taken from the 2004 report Delaware School District Organization & Boundaries: Closing the Gap and sent to the Brandywine, Christina, Colonial, and Red Clay Consolidated School Districts to either confirm or provide the boundaries they currently use.
-All four districts that were contacted confirmed that the written district boundaries provided were consistent with they were using.
+All four districts that were contacted confirmed that the written district boundaries provided to were consistent with what each district is currently they were using.
 It was also determined that each district relies on the Geographic Information Systems (GIS) maps, not the written boundaries, for determining the borders of their districts.
 The boundaries in this report are based on current boundaries and not intended to address any current disputes.